jruns/disable-ai/README.md

 ## How it Works

 ### Brave Search
 We disable Brave Search's `Answer with AI` by adding the `summary=0` url parameter to the main Brave Search URL.
-We also hide the Answer with AI button in the search bar next to the search icon, and the Answer with AI search suggestion.
+We also hide the `Answer with AI` button in the search bar next to the search icon, and the Answer with AI search suggestion.

 ### DuckDuckGo
 We disable DuckDuckGo's `AI Assist` by adding the `assist=false` and `kbe=0` url parameter to all DuckDuckGo search URLs.
 This tells DuckDuckGo to disable the AI Assist feature.
 We also turn off Duck.ai Chat by adding the `kbg=-1` url parameter.

 ### Ecosia
 We disable Ecosia's `AI Overview` by blocking the AI Overview data request to their API.
-We also hide the AI Chat tab under the search bar.
+We also hide the `AI Chat` tab under the search bar.

 ### Google
 We disable Google's `AI Overview` by adding the `udm=14` parameter to the default Google search URLs.
 This tells Google to switch to their 'Web' view which is a stripped down results page without AI Overviews or instant answers.
+We also hide the `AI Mode` tab in the search bar.

 ## Troubleshooting
 If you don't see AI features being disabled then you might be using another extension that sets browser blocking or redirect rules for the URL you are accessing.
 Only one rule can run on a page, so their rule might be running.